ogagaoghene/mobile-web-app/README.md

 ## Getting Started

-**I used HTML, CSS to implement the Mobile Skeleton Project, implemented the GitHub flow, and adopted best practices in the process of documenting the project.**
+**I used HTML, CSS to implement the Mobile Version of the project, implemented the GitHub flow, and adopted best practices in the process of documenting the project.**

 ## To request a local copy of my project, please follow these steps